gibbona1/neal/README.md

   - [ ] undo parameter changes
   - [ ] zoom in/out (double click already does this)
   - [ ] scroll bounding box up/down or left/right
-- [ ] Savable parameters (everything?)
+- [x] Savable parameters: most things that can be tweaked, including
-  - [ ] last worked on file from previous session is opening file from this sesion
+  - [x] last worked on file from previous session is opening file from this sesion
-  - [ ] species list chosen
+  - [x] species list chosen
+  - [x] all setings in sidebar
 - [x] Label edit table needs throttle/delay (changing label multiple times too quickly causes infinite loop)